 The space looks like this.

 What a difference a little makeover can bring to a space.

 And the star of the show?

 The new tile.

-On the floor, each tile piece is 3”x 12”.
-It’s the Tundra Gray Marble tile laid in a brick pattern.
+On the floor, each piece is the Tundra Gray Marble tile 3”x 12” in a brick pattern.

 The shower is so much larger and more functional.

 I love the combination of the two tile patterns.